qubd/bootstrap/README.md

 ### Why does bootstrapping work?

-The logic of the bootstrap method is very simple.
+The logic of the non-parametric bootstrap method is very simple.
 We want to know the sampling distribution of X̄, so we approximate it by explicitly sampling from the best approximation of the unknown population we have access to, which is our sample.

 In this context, the distribution of values in our sample is sometimes called the empirical distribution, and the sampling distribution created by sampling from it is called the resampling distribution.
 The endpoints of our 90% confidence interval are approximated by the 5th and 95th quantiles of the resampling distribution.